chen700564/metaner-icl/README.md

 ```
 ### Pre-training

-The pre-training dataset is uploading.

 The pre-trained models are in huggingface: [metaner](https://huggingface.co/jiawei1998/metaner) and [metaner-base](https://huggingface.co/jiawei1998/metaner-base)

+The pre-trained dataset is in [hugginface](https://huggingface.co/datasets/jiawei1998/metaner-pretraindata)

 We use one A100-80g to pre-train the t5-v1_1-large and you can run: